-Prepare the Sugar Syrup (see corresponding recipe below).
+Prepare the Sugar Syrup (see recipe below).

+Add the dark rum to the cooled Sugar Syrup.
 Using a small pastry brush, evenly coat the sponge cake with the syrup.

 Place the 2 slices of cake onto the log approximately 2 inches from either end.
 Frost the top and the sides of the slices to form the look of cut branches.

 Dip a fork into hot water, press lightly into the frosted log, and run the length of the log to form the look of bark.
-Decorate the “cut branches” and ends of the logs in a circular pattern to form “rings”.
+Decorate the “cut branches” and ends of the logs in a circular pattern to form “rings.”

 Refrigerate cake.
 Decorate, as suggested below, just before serving.